uncleSoWise/gulp-khup/README.md

 ### `gulp deploy` or `gulp d`

 Deploy complete project to server as defined by `.env` environment-specific variables.
-Uses FTP or SFTP depending on `gulpflow` booleans in `config.js`.
+Uses FTP or SFTP depending on CLI arguments.

 ### `gulp eslint`